szstonelee/gointernal/nil.md

 A slice variable has three items (fields),

-1. _ptr, a internal ptr, point to the backed array
+1. _ptr, internal pointer, point to the backed array
-2. _len, internal length, int,
+2. _len, internal length, int size
-3. _cap, internal capacity, int
+3. _cap, internal capacity, int size

-NOTE: _ptr is not a Golang pointer type which is described below.
+NOTE: _ptr is not a Golang pointer type which will be described below.

 When a slice is constructed, every item is zero, which means _ptr == nullptr from C++'s view